moritzWa/wallawitsch-gmail.com/src/content/cas.md

 Cognitive technology using Artificial Intelligence discovers and reveals deep principles in ways meaningful to the user and helps us invent new cognitive technologies.
 The example they give here is an Interactive Generative Adversarial Model (iGAN) that, for example, shows a fashion designer useful operation as new primitives that he can then internalize.

-How this process can look like is demonstrated well and amusingly in one of [Two Minute Papers' recent videos](https://www.youtube.com/watch?v=B8RMUSmIGCI&t=2s), which he described as _artistic controle over images_.
+How this process can look like is demonstrated well and amusingly in one of [Two Minute Papers' recent videos](https://www.youtube.com/watch?v=B8RMUSmIGCI&t=2s), which he described as _artistic control over images_.

 ![](./images/../../images/gan.gif)

-Although the descriptions of the two terms, provided my Nielsen and Carter, still come with less clearly defined terms of "deep principles," "in a meaningful way," and "human thought," they might be summarized as the distinction between CAS and CAAI, Cognitive Augmentation AI using our terminology.
+Although the descriptions of the two terms, provided by Nielsen and Carter, still come with less clearly defined terms of "deep principles," "in a meaningful way," and "human thought," they help up draw a further categorization.
+For our purpose here, they might be summarized as the distinction between CAS and CAAI, Cognitive Augmentation AI using our terminology.

-Its still early for software tools like those iGANs explored above but we can already infer that _Offering predefined elements (shapes, text, symbols) directly exemplifies how a digital tool can augment human intelligence by allowing the user to get into the creative flow faster and minimize unnecessary construction work._, as Molly Mielke phrased it in her thesis [Computers and Creativity](https://www.mollymielke.com/cc).
+It's still early for software tools like those iGANs explored above, but we can already infer that _Offering predefined elements (shapes, text, symbols) directly exemplifies how a digital tool can augment human intelligence by allowing the user to get into the creative flow faster and minimize unnecessary construction work._, as Molly Mielke phrased it in her thesis [Computers and Creativity](https://www.mollymielke.com/cc).

 ## Personal Knowledge Management